9th - 15th May 2020

 Day 2: Sunday 10th May - Pedra Longa to Ginnirco

 For your first day of the trek, you will be eased into things gently.
-After a good breakfast at the base (tea, coffee, fruit, bread, jam, fresh ricotta and honey - all locally produced), you'll set off for a 6 hour hike, to cover 6km and to gain 800m, but with no scrambling or abseils just yet.
+After a good breakfast at the base (tea, coffee, fruit, bread, jam, fresh ricotta and honey - all locally produced), you'll head to the start point where you can take a dip in the sea before embarking on the day’s 6 hour hike.
+You’ll cover 6km and gain 800m, but with no scrambling or abseils just yet.
 As soon as you reach the first camp, you'll be met by the logistics team who will prepare a freshly cooked meal on the spot - again made from local produce.
 The camp spot for the first night of the trek will be an unattended refuge.

 Day 3: Monday 11th May - Gennirco to Portu Pedrosu